 John Albert Harris is a composer, producer, and creator of cinematic graphic novels.

 John resides in Brooklyn, NY, where he is the Director of Operations for the Argento New Music Project and a Marketing Associate with Victory Theatrical at The Players Theater.
 He is co-producer of the hit Off-Broadway play Puffs, or: Seven Increasingly Eventful Years at a Certain School of Magic & Magic at New World Stages.
 He also works with The Nouveau Classical Project, an all-women contemporary classical music ensemble, where he was previously an intern.
-John is currently producing North Pond, a new chamber musical by Ben Morris, a new musical by Jesse Lozano, and 7S: Seven Songwriters, a cross-genre concert series.
+John is currently producing North Pond, a new chamber musical by Ben Morris, musical theatre by Alberto Nevada Lozano, and 7S: Seven Songwriters, a cross-genre concert series.

 His cinematic graphic novel, Everything We Miss, is adapted from the novel by Luke Pearson, and tells the story of the end of a romantic relationship filtered through a deprecating lens.
 The 30-minute live show features an original score for chamber orchestra, narrator, and the film projected on two separate screens.
 Pre-recorded dialogue and sound effects enhance the experience through the sound system.
 John began his foray into combining comics and music with Craig Thompson's Blankets, which was commissioned by Butler University's Summer Institute and Undergraduate Research Conference.